docsbrasil/laravel-docsbrasil/docs/primeiros-passos/instalacao.md

 ## Próximos Passos

-<p>Now that you have created your Laravel application, you may be wondering what to learn next.
-First, we strongly recommend becoming familiar with how Laravel works by reading the following documentation:</p>

 Agora que você criou sua primeira aplicação Laravel, você pode estar se perguntando o que aprender a seguir.
 Primeiramente, recomendamos fortemente que você se familiarize com como o Laravel funciona lendo a seguinte documentação:

 - <a href="/conceitos-de-arquitetura/ciclo-de-vida-da-requisicao">Ciclo de Vida da Requisição</a>